IT is inevitable you will go a little mad when you have your first baby. From the moment they arrive your whole world is turned upside down.

 Yes it is normal.
 If you are rubbish at babies.

 I was so ashamed of myself.
-Some people would give anything to have a beautiful new baby and here I was acting like it was the end of the world.
+Some people would give anything to have a healthy new baby and here I am acting like it was the end of the world.

 The thought of leaving the house filled me with fear.